rayblick/sampling-game/README.md

 ### Example
 ### Game start
-For power=80% and alpha=0.05%
+For power=80% and alpha=0.05% \n
-The population mean is 29 and the SD is 5
+The population mean is 29 and the SD is 5 \n
-Guess the sample size required to detect a loss of 8%
+Guess the sample size required to detect a loss of 8%\n

-Guess N: 10
+Guess N: 10 \n

 ### Output
-The calculated N was: 31
+The calculated N was: 31\n
-You have underestimated the number of samples by: 21 You would need 31 samples to detect a loss of 9%
+You have underestimated the number of samples by: 21\n You would need 31 samples to detect a loss of 9%\n